rskntroot/r53-ddns/README.md

 > Why did you do create this monster?

-To prove to myself that with the help of LLMs that even I could go from 0 to deployed tokio async rust binary in less than 8 hours.
+To prove to myself that with the help of LLMs that even I could go from nothing to a deployed tokio async rust binary in less than 8 hours.
 And thats exactly what I did.

 > wen IPv6?